International relations of Wales: Canada

-The Welsh Government and the Government of Quebec set up a funding scheme aimed to support organisations in both Wales and Quebec in Canada to promote co-operation.
+The Welsh Government and the Government of Quebec set up a funding scheme aimed to support organisations in both Wales and Quebec, in Canada, to promote co-operation.
 Particular emphasis was given to green recovery, economy, science, innovation, art and culture will be prioritised.
-Discussions on a Wales-Québec began after the Welsh office in Montréal was opened in 2018.
-The included increased partnership between Wales and Québec in the following:
+Discussions on a Wales–Quebec began after the Welsh office in Montreal was opened in 2018.
+The included increased partnership between Wales and Quebec in the following: